NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Activity 3 – Neighborhood Amenities

-What makes your community special?
-What does it have that other communities do not?
-Does it have a village hall?
-A movie theater?
-A church or religious building?
-A Library?
-Does it have a Bike shop or places to play outdoor basketball, tennis, soccer, softball, and pickleball?
 Neighborhoods exist as small villages, complete with everything people of all ages need.
 They have houses in which to live, schools in which to learn, stores in which to buy food and necessities, restaurants, places to learn, and places to enjoy.
-These amenities provide people with destinations to enjoy and contribute to the character of the neighborhood.
-Green spaces in the neighborhood are key to bring neighbors together.
+These amenities provide people with destinations to enjoy and contribute to the neighborhood’s character.
+Green spaces in the neighborhood bring neighbors together.
 They might be triangular parks, pocket parks, courtyards, small forests, or even waterfronts, depending on where you are located.
-Create a word map of the locations of your favorite amenities in your neighborhood.
+Where would you go to have a picnic?

 Activity 4 – Identify Homes and Housing